When is Q switch laser the best treatment for acne scars, and can it be combined with other treatments?

 Compared to other lasers, most Q-switched lasers have limited effectiveness for treatment of acne scars.

 Ablative lasers include Fractional CO2 and Fractional Erbium lasers.
-These lasers are effective but have slightly longer downtime of about 5 days, as compared to non-ablative lasers.
+These lasers are effective but have slightly longer downtime of about five days, as compared to non-ablative lasers.

 Non-ablative lasers like Fraxel Dual and Fraxel Restore have the benefit of reduced downtime but may take slightly longer to see good results.
 There are pros and cons to whichever laser you choose.

-Recently, Picosure, a Pico-second Laser was approved by US FDA for treatment of acne scarring and tightening skin.
+Recently, PicoSure, a picosecond Laser was approved by the US FDA for treatment of acne scarring and tightening skin.
 It works by delivering an ultra-short pulse of energy to the skin in picoseconds (trillionth of a second) to create LIOB or laser-induced optical breakdown though photomechanical disruption.
 There are benefits in using this laser for darker skin types or for people who want minimal downtime.